When you think of the holidays, what comes to mind? Twinkling lights. Icing-coated cookies. Family gatherings.

 How about The Salvation Army bell ringers you see standing outside of your local grocery store?
 These bell ringers are not only known for collecting funds that will help low-income families in communities across the country, but they’re also known for the iconic red aprons they wear.

-Sure, it’s currently sweltering hot outside and summer is in full swing, but one company in Phoenix, Arizona is already planning for the holidays.
+One company in Phoenix, Arizona is already planning for the holidays.
 DollarDays has a special tie to The Salvation Army bell ringers, quite literally – providing all 20,000 red aprons to the volunteers.

 The Salvation Army is just one of the many charities DollarDays has worked with since opening its doors in Phoenix, Arizona.